Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Soft Handover Procedures

 \subsection{Pilot Assignment and Cluster Update}

-As stated earlier, we let the parameter $T_{\mathrm{HO}}$ be the shortest time period in which substantial changes in the average channel gains can occur due to UE mobility.
-Hence, we need to decide on whether to update the AP-UE associations between any of the APs and UEs in the network once per such time interval.
-The proposed pilot assignment and cluster update at time interval $n$ is devised in Algorithm~\ref{alg2}.
-It takes a previous assignment and clustering as input, which could have been designed arbitrarily.
-However, in the simulation part, we use the output of the initial access algorithm in Algorithm~\ref{alg1} as input: $\mathcal{M}_k\left[0\right]$, $k = 1, \hdots, K$, and $\mathcal{D}_l\left[0\right]$, $l = 1, \hdots, L$.
-Since the set of serving APs is gradually updated as a UE moves along a trajectory, Algorithm~\ref{alg2} acts as a soft handover procedure that revises the serving AP set to remain suitable for the UE's current location.
-A main goal of the algorithm is to reduce the number of master AP handovers, necessary pilot assignment decisions and pilot contamination, while maintaining good SE performance for all the UEs in the network.
+For the rest of the UEs having non-empty serving AP clusters, the proposed pilot assignment and cluster update at time interval $n$ is devised in Algorithm~\ref{alg3}.
+Since the set of serving APs is gradually updated as a UE moves along a trajectory, Algorithm~\ref{alg3} acts as a soft handover procedure that revises the serving AP set to remain suitable for the UE's current location.
+A main goal of the algorithm is to reduce the number of master AP handovers, necessary pilot assignment decisions and pilot contamination, while maintaining good SE performance for all the UEs in the network with distributed operation and reasonable computational complexity.
 To achieve this, the algorithm is designed such that a minimal number of pilot changes (which affects the update of the serving set of APs) is required for each UE.
 Moreover, similar to the initial access algorithm, pilot sharing is only allowed for UEs having disjoint AP clusters, limiting the pilot contamination in the network.
-Undesired ping-pong handovers due to small-scale channel variations can be combated by a straightforward adoption of the time-to-trigger (TTT) concept that is commonly used in the handover procedures of current cellular networks.
-Accordingly, TTT is not the focus of this work.
-We instead consider handover procedures that are triggered by large-scale UE mobility, since pilot assignment and cluster update represent the primary difference between cell-free and conventional cellular networks, from a handover algorithm perspective.